protocolbuffers/protobuf/csharp/span_based_serialization.md

 ## The Proposal

 Key elements:
-- Add CodedInputReader and CodedOutputWriter types (both are `ref structs` and thus can hold an instance of `Span`).
+- Add `CodedInputReader` and `CodedOutputWriter` types (both are `ref structs` and thus can hold an instance of `Span`).
 These two types implement the low-level wire format semantics in terms of the `Span` type (as opposed to `byte[]` used by CodedInputStream and CodedOutputStream).
-- Introduce `IBufferMessage` interface (exact name TBD) which inherits from `IMessage` and marks protobuf messages that support the new serialization/deserialization API.
+- Introduce `IBufferMessage` interface which inherits from `IMessage` and marks protobuf messages that support the new serialization/deserialization API.
-- Introduce a new codegen option (exact name TBD) to enable/disable generating code required by CodedInputReader/CodedInputWriter (the MergeFrom and WriteTo methods).
+- Introduce a new codegen option `--use_buffer_serialization` to enable/disable generating code required by CodedInputReader/CodedInputWriter (the `MergeFrom(ref CodedInputReader)` and `WriteTo(ref CodedOutputWriter output)` methods).
 This option will default to disabled. gRPC frameworks will likely provide the ability to explicitly control it, e.g. `<Protobuf Include="..\Shared\benchmark_service.proto" Serialization="Buffer" />`, and/or detect the version of .NET being targeted and automatically enable the option.
+- Generated code that uses the new IBufferMessage/CodedInputReader/CodedOutputWriter types will be surrounded by `#if !PROTOBUF_DISABLE_BUFFER_SERIALIZATION` defines.
+That will allow potentially incompatible generated code to be excluded by a project to support multi-targeting scenarios.

 A prototype implementation is https://github.com/protocolbuffers/protobuf/pull/5888